 2. Wildlife Tour

-Maya's Legacy Whale Watching offers whale and wild life tours year-round.
+Maya's Legacy Whale Watching offers whale and wild life tours as late as December and as early as March, weather permitting.
 Let the fresh, salty air breeze through your hair while the knowledgeable, entertaining captain shows you his secret spots for Bald Eagles, Steller Sea Lions, exotic wild game on a small dessert island off our coast, Porpoises and the occasional Orca family or Humpback Whale.

 3. Day at the Museum